newaetech/chipwhisperer/docs/installing.rst

  * Hit :code:`OK` until :code:`vmnetcfg.exe` is closed

-You should now be able to open the VM and connect to :code:`localhost:8888` as with VirtualBox.
+You should now be able to open the VM and connect to :code:`<eth0 IP>:8888`, replacing :code:`<eth0 IP>` with the IP address you recorded after running :code:`ip addr`.